JSBSim-Team/jsbsim/joss_paper/paper.md

 A `STRUCTURE` contact can be defined for example to provide a contact point at the rear of the fuselage for performing a velocity minimum unstick $V_{MU}$ simulation flight test.

+A fundamental physical distinction between the two is the direction of the reaction force.
+For `BOGEY` elements, the force is oriented along the gear's mechanical axis (defined by its orientation), allowing for accurate modeling of strut compression.
+In contrast, `STRUCTURE` elements represent airframe parts where the reaction force is always normal to the ground surface. `BOGEY` contacts also support specialized features such as steering, braking, and retraction, as shown in the example above.

+The calculation of friction forces in JSBSim is an adaptation of the algorithm described in Erin Catto's paper 'Iterative Dynamics with Temporal Coherence'.
+The implementation relies on a projected Gauss-Seidel algorithm to handle the inequalities induced by the Coulomb friction law, providing a robust solution for multi-point ground contacts.

 ### Aerodynamic Force and Moments

-All aerodynamic forces and moments have to specified within the FDM.
+All aerodynamic forces and moments have to be specified within the FDM.
 JSBSim itself doesn’t define any forces or moments.
 The forces and moments can be specified in one of 3 reference frames, the body axes, stability axes or the wind axes.

 The author of the FDM is free to define as many or as few forces and moments based on the level of fidelity they want to implement and based on the aerodynamic data that they have available to them for the aircraft type.